-2.1 What is a stock market?
+2.1 What is the stock market?

-Investing in equities is an important investment that we make in order to generate inflation beating returns.
+Investing in equities is an important investment that we make in order to generate inflation-beating returns.
 This was the conclusion we drew from the previous chapter.
 Having said that, how do we go about investing in equities?
-Clearly before we dwell further into this topic, it is extremely important to understand the ecosystem in which equities operate.
+Clearly, before we dwell further into this topic, it is extremely important to understand the ecosystem in which equities operate.

 The main purpose of the stock market is to help you facilitate your transactions.
 So if you are a buyer of a share, the stock market helps you meet the seller and vice versa.

-Now unlike a super market, the stock market does not exist in a brick and mortar form.
+Now unlike a supermarket, the stock market does not exist in a brick and mortar form.
 It exists in electronic form.
 You access the market electronically from your computer and go about conducting your transactions (buying and selling of shares).

 There are two main stock exchanges in India that make up the stock markets.
 They are the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
-Besides these two exchanges there are a bunch of other regional stock exchanges like Bangalore Stock Exchange, Madras Stock Exchange that are more or less getting phased out and don’t really play any meaningful role anymore.
+Besides these two exchanges, there are a bunch of other regional stock exchanges like Bangalore Stock Exchange, Madras Stock Exchange that are more or less getting phased out and don’t really play any meaningful role anymore.

 2.2 Stock Market Participants and the need to regulate them

 The stock market attracts individuals and corporations from diverse backgrounds.
 Anyone who transacts in the stock market is called a market participant.
 The market participant can be classified into various categories.
 Some of the categories of market participants are as follows:

 - Domestic Retail Participants – These are people like you and me transacting in markets

 - NRI’s and OCI – These are people of Indian origin but based outside India